derekd03/chip-8-emulator/README.md

 https://www.cs.columbia.edu/~sedwards/classes/2016/4840-spring/designs/Chip8.pdf

-ChatGPT and GitHub Copilot for suggestions, optimization, and testing
+ChatGPT and GitHub Copilot for suggestions, optimization, and testing.

+23 public domain ROMs are located in the roms directory.